fantastic-capy/study-guide/index.md

 ## Leture 3 - Review <br>

 1. Visualizing the Team Life Steps <br>
+	* We have discovered that teams go thru a common set of steps.
+We will use teams in this class since most software of any importance is built with teams.
+To prepare ourselves for this process define the point of the step and write a few short sentences or bullets that describe what specifically would happen in this step.
+Be descriptive and personal as what YOU may want to happen. <br>

 2. Joining a Team <br>
+	* The quality of the process of onboarding a team member onto an existing team highly correlates to new member success.
+Describe 2-3 things a team and 2-3 things the joining member can do to help make the process a success.
+If you want to think of this in industry terms consider the idea of “on boarding” and what the first days or weeks of your new employment would be like in an idealized world. <br>

 3. Your Team <br>
+	* Don't need to answer<br>

 4. Leaving a Team <br>
+	* In life, the start, the finish, and the high points of the so-called messy middle is really all we remember.
+The same holds for a software teams.
+It is assumed, that eventually will join a team beyond school (or in this class you may drop and need to leave the team).
+Describe in a bullet list what you should do in an exit and anything the team should do as well.
+Hint:  The next question might help you figure this out. <br>

 5. How do teams survive members leaving? <br>
+	* What kind of approaches should we take to make sure a team can survive the loss of members.
+Consider single loss, multiple member loss, and full team loss as separate aspects and be as specific as you can describing artifacts, activities, team practices, etc. that might be employed before, during, and after team member(s) leaves. <br>

 6. Characteristics of Good & Bad Teammates <br>
+	* The actions and communication patterns of team members will vary.
+Describe the characteristics of good teammates as well as the tendencies and actions of bad teammates. <br>

 7. Team as Output <br>
+	* A software engineering pundit named Jason Gorman says that at the actual result we should focus on is more the team than the product.
+This isn’t quite true since shipping software products is our task, but the though is regardless of that outcome a proper team should be produced.
+Explain this thought in your own words using an example. <br>

 8. The Google Study <br>
+	* A Google study was conducted to figure out what makes for high functioning teams and five factors were discovered to be important.
+Name and explain each of the five factors.
+Now explain which is the most important factor and discuss why it would be important.
+- or - Discuss how the idea of Psych Safety is handled on your CSE SWE team. <br>

 9. Bus Factor - Why and Fixes <br>
+	* Define bus factor.
+Provide an example in the context of your SWE project team and how a bus factor might arise.
+Now discuss what you can do mitigate this potential problem. <br>

 10. Team Composition and Work Type <br>
+	* Various ideas of teams and membership were discussed.
+Contrasts were made between members who do all things and those who are specialists.
+Discuss both ideas and explain any pro and con ideas with each.
+Relating this to the type of work performed might be a useful way to ponder this question. <br>

 11. Conways Law <br><br>
+	* Conway’s Law suggests that the software architecture and team structure will often be a function of the organizational structure.
+If this is a strict rule and we discover that the software architecture is bad, in order to address the poor architecture what might we need to do outside of just focusing on the code itself.

+	* A question variation might be just to describe what Conway’s Law is and compare it to organization size or type.
+<br><br>

 * [Lecture 4: Groups - Work Patterns](https://houses-pay-526.craft.me/kWQ3qUEctR4yNc) <br>